Read the Docs features¶

 More information can be found in the Version Control System Integration page.

 The Webhooks page talks about the different ways you can ping RTD to let us know your project has been updated.
-We have official support for GitHub, and anywhere else we have a generic post-commit hook that allows you to POST to a URL to get your documentation built.
+We have official support for GitHub, Bitbucket and GitLab, and anywhere else we have a generic post-commit hook that allows you to POST to a URL to get your documentation built.

 Canonical URLs give your docs better search performance, by pointing all URLs to one version.
 This also helps to solve the issues around users landing on outdated versions of documentation.